janelu9/flash-finetuning/README.md

 Training Large Language Model faster, easily and low-cost.

+✦ Both GPU and NPU are supported.

+✦ Directly training on whole big data write by Spark when pretrain.

+✦ Flash speed when fine-tuning because of  no redundant computation .

-Make PCIE as fast as NVlinks.
+✦ Make PCIE as fast as NVlinks under ten billion level model.

 ## Installation